 Goodwill is not amortized but is evaluated for impairment at least annually, or when events or circumstances suggest a potential impairment has occurred.
-We generally perform this annual impairment test in the fourth quarter of the fiscal year.
+We perform this annual impairment test in the fourth quarter of the fiscal year.
 We evaluate goodwill for impairment between annual tests if indicators of impairment exist.
 The impairment test involves comparing the fair value of the reporting unit with its carrying value.
-An impairment charge is recognized for the amount that the carrying value exceeds the reporting unit's fair value.
-For purposes of the goodwill impairment evaluation, the Company as a whole is considered the reporting unit.
+An impairment evaluation, the Company as a whole is considered the reporting unit.
 The fair value of the reporting unit is estimated under a market-based approach using the fair value of the Company's common stock.
 The estimated fair value requires significant judgments, including timing and appropriateness of the price of common stock used (e.g. point-in-time application, simple moving average, exponential moving average), as well as application of an estimated control premium.
 The estimated control premium is based on a review of current and past market information published by a third-party resource, assessment of the Company's future projected discounted cash flows and other relevant information if available.

-We recorded no impairment of goodwill for the year ended December 31, 2021, and impairment of \$25.0 million and \$8.9 million for the years ended December 31, 2020, and 2019, respectively.
+We recorded no impairment of goodwill for the years ended December 31, 2022 and 2021, and an impairment of \$25.0 million for the year ended December 31, 2020.

 We are required to evaluate the carrying value of our long-lived assets, amortizable intangible assets and goodwill.
 Amortizable intangible assets include customer-related intangibles that resulted from previous acquisitions.
-Such intangibles are amortized over periods up to ten years.
+Such intangibles are amortized over periods up to 10 years.
 Quarterly, we assess whether circumstances exist which suggest that the carrying value of long-lived and amortizable intangible assets (asset groups) may not be recoverable.
 When applicable, we assess the recoverability of the carrying value of our long-lived assets (asset groups) and certain amortizable intangible assets based on estimated undiscounted cash flows generated from such assets (asset groups).
 We determine asset groups based on the lowest level for which identifiable cash flows are largely independent of the cash flows of other assets and liabilities.
 In assessing the recoverability of these assets, we forecast cash flows based on various operating assumptions such as revenue forecasted by product line, in-process research and development cost, and other direct costs.
 Significant judgment is required in determining the recoverability, including the timing and appropriateness of the estimated undiscounted cash flows.
-If the forecast of undiscounted cash flows does not exceed the carrying value of such assets.
+If the forecast of undiscounted cash flows does not exceed the carrying value of the long-lived and amortizable intangible assets, we record an impairment charge to the extent the carrying value exceeded the fair value of such assets.
 Significant judgment may be required in estimating fair value dependent on the availability of objective, market-based, evidence and the input level (e.g., Level 1, 2 or 3) of that evidence.